-FIGURE 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2). is applied over a $2\Delta t$ period.
+FIGURE 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation : the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation : the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n - 1/2, n + 1/2). is applied over a $2\Delta t$ period.

-the classical LF-RA scheme, the modified formulation becomes conservative [?].
+in the filter (last term in (3.10) compared to (3.2)).
+Since the filtering of the forcing was the source of non-conservation in the classical LF-RA scheme, the modified formulation becomes conservative [Leclair and Madec 2009].
 Second, the LF-RA becomes a truly quasi-second order scheme.
-Indeed, (3.9) used in combination with a careful treatment of static instability ($\S 10.2.2$) and of the TKE physics ($\S 10.1.4$), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.
+Indeed, (3.9) used in combination with a careful treatment of static instability (§10.2.2) and of the TKE physics (§10.1.4), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.

-Note that the forcing is now provided at the middle of a time step: $Q^{t+\Delta t/2}$ is the forcing applied over the $[t,t+\Delta t]$ time interval.
+Note that the forcing is now provided at the middle of a time step : $Q^{t+\Delta t/2}$ is the forcing applied over the $[t, t + \Delta t]$ time interval.
 This and the change in the time filter, (3.10), allows an exact evaluation of the contribution due to the forcing term between any two time steps, even if separated by only Δt since the time filter is no longer applied to the forcing term.